Why Poor Roof Ventilation Causes Moisture Problems

 When ventilation airflow is limited, moisture remains inside the attic longer than it should.
 Even if small amounts of moisture evaporate during warmer periods, the next cycle introduces additional humidity before surfaces have completely dried.

-This repeated exposure leads to long-term moisture accumulation.
 Wood materials such as rafters and roof decking begin absorbing moisture, while insulation fibers trap humidity within their structure.
+Over time, dark staining, wood discoloration, surface warping, or rusted fasteners may begin to appear.

 As moisture continues to accumulate, the risk of mold growth increases significantly.
 Mold organisms thrive in environments where moisture remains present long enough to support growth cycles.